Argelbargel/vault-raft-snapshot-agent/README.md

 | `VRSA_LOG_LEVEL=<level>`   | [--log-level](#cli-log-level)     |
 | `VRSA_LOG_OUTPUT=<output>` | [--log-output](#cli-log-output)   |

-Vault Raft Snapshot Agent supports static configuration via environment variables:
+Additionally Vault Raft Snapshot Agent supports static configuration via environment variables alongside its configuration file:

 - for setting the [address of the vault-server](#cnf-vault-url) you can use `VAULT_ADDR`.
 - any other [configuration option](#configuration) can be set by prefixing `VRSA_` to the upper-cased path to the key